unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/Advanced/HowTo-AdvancedPageNavigation.md

 ---
 # How-To: Advanced Page Navigation

 Sometimes when you navigate you don't want to leave the current page in the back-stack.
 For example after signing into an application, you might want to navigate to the main page of the application; you don't want to have the login page still in the back-stack for a user to accidentally to go back to.

 > [!TIP]
 > This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions-net6` template to create the solution.
 Instructions for creating an application from the template can be found [here](../Extensions/GettingStarted/UsingUnoExtensions.md)

 > [!IMPORTANT]
 > The `unoapp-extensions-net6` template requires the following changes for this tutorial:
+>
-1. Add the following inside the `MainPage` class in `MainPage.xaml.cs'
+> 1. Add the following inside the `MainPage` class in `MainPage.xaml.cs`:
-    ```csharp
+>
+>```csharp
-    public MainViewModel?
+>    public MainViewModel?
 ViewModel => DataContext as MainViewModel;
-    ```
+>```
+>

-2. Replace `Content="Go to Second Page"` with `Click="{x:Bind ViewModel.GoToSecondPage}"` in `MainPage.xaml`
+> 2. Replace `Content="Go to Second Page"` with `Click="{x:Bind ViewModel.GoToSecondPage}"` in `MainPage.xaml`

 ## Step-by-steps

 ### 1. Navigating to a Page and Clearing Back Stack

 - Add an additional button to `MainPage.xaml` with the `Click` event bound to the `GoToSecondPageClearBackStack` method

     ```csharp
     <StackPanel Grid.Row="1"
                 HorizontalAlignment="Center"